 Mindful walking may also help reduce cravings for sugary foods, which can come in handy around the holidays when you’re tempted by an irresistible array of holiday treats.
-Meditation of any type helps build self-control and the ability to walk away from another handful of holiday cookies and eggnog.So, you’re still getting physical health benefits from low-intensity, mindful walks, even if it’s only a brief stroll.
+Meditation of any type helps build self-control and the ability to walk away from another handful of holiday cookies and slice of pumpkin pe.So, you’re still getting physical health benefits from low-intensity, mindful walks, even if it’s only a brief stroll.

 How to Walk Mindfully

 Like meditation, mindful walking is all about focus.
 When you walk, rather than focusing on what you have to do once the walk is over, focus on the sensation of walking – what it feels like when your feet touch the ground.
 If your mind wonders from that focus, gently bring it back to the movements of your feet.
 Feel your toes and heels connecting with the earth and the rhythm of your movements as you walk.

 Once you’ve mastered this, shift your focus to your breath.
 Feel the air moving in and out of your mouth or nostrils.
 If you’re walking outdoors in the winter, note the texture of the cool air as it slides into your airways.
 Then, shift your focus to your skin – the feeling of the sun shining down on your face or the feeling of cool mist if it happens to be a wet or snowy day.